Advance Orders via “REKO Ring” Place your order weekly at private Facebook page for touchless pick up on Saturday mornings

 Baked Parmesan Zucchini Recipe - Crisp, tender zucchini sticks oven-roasted to perfection.
 It’s healthy, nutritious and completely addictive!

 Green Gate Farms, a community-based certified organic farm, was established by Skip Connett and Erin Flynn in east Austin in 2006.
-Working off-farm jobs to fund our efforts, we restored a historic farm site to create a community resource for neighbors of all incomes.
+Working off-farm jobs to fund our efforts, we restored the historic Bergstrom farmstead to create a community resource for neighbors of all incomes.
 In 2010, we added 30+ acres - our "River Farm" - a few miles west of Bastrop.
 Our vision is to cultivate an organic farm that feeds mind, body, and soul.

 The New Farm Institute – Certified 501(c)(3) Website by Mostyn Griffith & Nat Watkins